Castellón de la Plana – Estadi Castalia

 New boots & panties – Reformed and ready for the top in 1941

-After the war, CD Castellón was reformed by former president and now mayor of Castellón, Vicent Traver Tomás.
-With the RFEF now very much under the influence of General Moscardó, La Segunda was realligned along geographical lines, with representatives from Spain’s largest cities invited to partake.
-Castellón jumped at the opportunity and after over six years of inactivity, the club returned to the second tier on 3 December 1939, with a 1-3 win at Granollers.
-They finished fourth in their first season back and a year later, against all the odds, Castellón finished top of the southern section of La Segunda.
+After the war, CD Castellón was reformed by the former president and now mayor of Castellón, Vicent Traver Tomás.
+With the RFEF now very much under the influence of General Moscardó, La Segunda was realigned along geographical lines, with representatives from Spain’s largest cities invited to participate.
+Castellón jumped at the opportunity, and after over six years of inactivity, the club returned to the second tier on 3 December 1939, with a 1-3 win at Granollers.
+They finished fourth in their first season back, and a year later, against all odds, Castellón finished top of the southern section of La Segunda.
 Although they only finished fourth in the play-off group, Castellón were given a final chance to ascend when they faced Zaragoza at Real Madrid’s Estadio Chamartin.
 A 3-2 victory saw the club reach La Primera, a mere 19 months after reforming.
-That first season saw the club finish in a comfortable eighth place, some seven points clear of the relegation play-off places.
+That first season saw the club finish in a comfortable eighth place, some seven points clear of the relegation playoff places.
 If Castellón was ready for la Primera, the Campo de Sequiol was not.
 Although the club extended the capacity to 8,000, the old enclosure was on borrowed time, as the club and the city needed a new ground.
-The old stadium did have a memorable final couple of seasons however, with Castellón achieving its best ever top flight finish of fourth in 1942-43, following it up with fifth place a year later.
+The old stadium had a memorable final couple of seasons, however, with Castellón achieving its best-ever top-flight finish of fourth in 1942-43, followed by fifth place the following season.

 Castellon170712g